JuanMolinaG/mongodb-crud/README.md

 npm start
 ```

-After start the server go to http://your-domain/api/docs to see the API documentation
+After start the server go to http://your-domain/api/docs in the browser to see the API documentation

 ## Language and Tools